I surveyed 483 people asking one simple question: What is the best day of the week to work from home?

-- People really don’t like to work from home on Thursdays (2/93 people chose this day, 2%)
+- People really don’t like to work from home on Thursdays (just 5% voted for this option)

-- Just as many people would work from home on a SATURDAY! as they would on a Thursday (2%)
+- Almost as many people would rather work from home on the weekend (4%) as they would on Thursday (5%)

-- People don’t like to work from home on Tuesdays (8/93 people chose this day, 9%)
+- People don’t like to work from home on Tuesdays either (just 7%)

 We clearly need more data.
 So I ask you for help.

 I will add the results to the main chart and article periodically.
 If you’d like to share your opinion about a certain day, comment on the article below for a chance to be included.

 Why is that your favorite day to work from home?

 I asked survey respondents why they each chose the day they did.
 I thought this may be more insightful than the results themselves.
 If you have the chance to work in a hybrid setting and are deciding which days to work from home, here are some selected responses organized by day.